bhavpreet/dwr/README.md

 # dwr
 Diminishing Weighted Random Distribution implementation, with state save.
-This can be used for various distributions to distribute farely among a group In use at [www.mojhi.com](https://www.mojhi.com)
+This can be used for various distributions to distribute fairly among a group In use at [www.mojhi.com](https://www.mojhi.com)

 # Input Register json